 Female genital mutilation involves the partial or total removal of female external genitalia, or other injury to female genital organs, for non-medical reasons.

 This practice is illegal and very dangerous.

-There is a Government statement opposing female genital mutilation (FGM) which can be taken abroad to explain the criminal status of FGM in the UK.
-It outlines what FGM is, the legislation and penalties involved and the help and support available.
-The statement is also available in: Welsh, Turkish, Urdu, Farsi, French, Somali, Swahili, Arabic, Amharic, Tigrinya.
+The Government has issued a statement opposing female genital mutilation (FGM) and which can be taken abroad to explain the criminal status of FGM in the UK.
+The statement outlines what FGM is, the legislation and penalties involved, and the help and support available.
+It is also available in: Welsh, Turkish, Urdu, Farsi, French, Somali, Swahili, Arabic, Amharic, Tigrinya.

-If you know someone in immediate danger dial 999.
+If you know someone is in immediate danger, dial 999.

-You should also contact the Foreign and Commonwealth Office if she’s already been taken abroad:
+You should also contact the Foreign and Commonwealth Office if the person at risk has already been taken abroad:

 - telephone: 020 7008 1500

 - from overseas: +44 (0)20 7008 1500

 The NSPCC also provides further information and advice on FGM.
 You can email them or call their helpline: 0800 028 3550.

 Hiblio TV - 'FGM Awareness' with Njenni Enterprise